The Voice of Germany: Format

 The Voice is a reality television series that features four coaches looking for a talented new artist, who could become a global superstar.
-As the title indicates the coaches judge their vocal ability and not their looks, personalities or stage presence.
-There are four different stages: producers' auditions, Blind auditions, Battle phase and live shows.
+As the title indicates, the coaches judge their vocal ability and not their looks, personalities or stage presence.
+There are four different stages: producers' auditions, blind auditions, the battle phase and live shows.

 The first stage of the show is not broadcast.
-The producers of the show audition all the artists that submitted their selves through the form on the website.
-The selected by the producers artists proceed to the blind auditions where they have to perform for the coaches.
+The producers of the show audition all the artists that submitted themselves via the form on the website.
+The artists selected by the producers then proceed to the blind auditions where they have to perform for the coaches.
 Each coach has the length of the auditioner's performance (about one minute) to decide if he or she wants that singer on his or her team; if two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.
 However, if no coach turns around then the artist is sent home.

 Each team of singers is mentored and developed by its respective coach.
 In the second stage, called the battle phase, coaches have two of their team members battle against each other directly by singing the same song together, with the coach choosing which team member to advance from each of four individual "battles" into the first live round.
 Within that first live round, the surviving four acts from each team again compete head-to-head, with public votes determining one of two acts from each team that will advance to the final eight, while the coach chooses which of the remaining three acts comprises the other performer remaining on the team.

 In the final phase, the remaining contestants (Final 32) compete against each other in live broadcasts.
 The television audience and the coaches have equal say 50/50 in deciding who moves on to the final 4 phase.
 With one team member remaining for each coach, the (final 4) contestants compete against each other in the finale with the outcome decided solely by public vote.